missuo/MTProxy/README.md

 - FakeTLS encryption is used in v2

 ### Updates
+#### July 30th, 2022
+- Support for modifying the listening port
+- Support for modifying secret
+- Support for updating to latest version of MTProxy

 #### July 1st, 2022
 - Add subscription config
 - Add subscription link